 Tax rules and legislation can change, and personal circumstances and where you live in the UK also have an impact on your tax treatment.

-You can even get additional growth on any investment growth you get from that lump sum.
+Remember your pension plan is invested.
+Which means you can potentially get additional growth on any investment growth you get from that lump sum.
 This is thanks to compound growth.

 As an example, let’s say you have £100 and invest it.
 Any growth you get is applied to the £100.
 In the next year though, any growth is applied not only to your original £100, but also to the investment growth that you achieved from that £100.
 This happens year on year and every year the impact is slowly magnified.